JustAGhost23/CMSCloneLite/README.md

 * On logging in as admin:
   * Admin can create courses with course name, instructor name and lecture timings.
   * Admin can also edit and delete these courses.
-  * Admin can also send announcements in each course, and a notification will be sent to users who have enrolled in that particular course.
+  * Admin can also send announcements(with attachments) in each course, and a notification will be sent to users who have enrolled in that particular course.
   * Course data is stored on Firebase Firestore.

 * On logging in as user: